 TECH

-AI Slop and the Expert's Paradox: Cognitive Biases in the Era of Generative Search
+AI Slop and the Expert's Paradox: Cognitive Biases in the Age of Generative Search

 AI slop and the expert's paradox.
-How generative search engines create new cognitive biases—from Google AI's confabulations to Grok's meta-authority.
-A look at technology that requires a surplus of knowledge to verify the very tools meant to relieve us of it.
+How generative search engines create new cognitive biases—from Google AI confabulations to Grok's meta-authority.
+About a technology that requires an excess of knowledge to verify the tools meant to relieve us of it.
 A new world of the noble lie.

-In the article Activism in the Shadow of Cognitive Biases and Confirmation Bias, I described the case of Adam Pustelnik and the cognitive bias mechanism resulting from Google’s Rich Results.
-That error was, let’s say, “analog”—it stemmed from how people scan search results on a screen without delving deeper.
+In the article Activism in the Shadow of Cognitive Biases and Confirmation Effect, I described the case of Adam Pustelnik and the mechanism of cognitive bias resulting from Rich Results in Google.
+That error was, let’s say, “analog”; it stemmed from how people scan search results on a screen without delving deeper.
 Today, we face a much more serious problem: AI as an active generator of confabulations, not just a passive aggregator of links.
-And since a revolution in SERPs and the internet is now underway, it’s worth taking a closer look at this issue.
+And as a revolution in SERPs and the internet is now underway, it’s worth taking a closer look at this issue.

 The “EFF Everbridge” Case: When AI Creates Non-Existent Concepts

-I am currently writing an article about emergency notification systems in the USA.
+I am currently writing an article about crisis notification systems in the US.
 Everbridge is a company that provides platforms for managing critical events.
 These include mass SMS alerts and notifications about natural disasters.
-EFF is, of course, the Electronic Frontier Foundation, an organization dedicated to digital liberties and privacy.
+The EFF is, of course, the Electronic Frontier Foundation, an organization dedicated to digital liberties and privacy.

-I decided to check what Google’s SERP (search engine result page) would show for the simple query “EFF everbridge.”
-I was looking for materials on potential privacy controversies related to the mass data collection by alert systems.
-Two phrases, mashed together exactly as most people search.
+I decided to check what Google’s SERP (search engine result page) would show for the simple query “EFF everbridge”.
+I was looking for material on potential privacy controversies related to the mass collection of data by alert systems.
+Two phrases, a combination just like most people search.

-I received what most people get now: an “AI Overview” at the top of the results, telling me that “EFF Everbridge is a Critical Event Management (CEM) system.”
+I received what most people see these days: an “AI Overview” at the top of the results, which told me that “EFF Everbridge is a Critical Event Management (CEM) system”.
 Google AI combined the two phrases and generated a non-existent concept that sounds like an established technical term.
-For someone without context, this answer looks completely credible.
-Of course, a simple check of the first letters of the English term shows that CEM is not EFF.
-I am familiar with the scopes and definitions of both terms, so for me, the AI slop was clear.
+To someone without context, this answer looks completely credible.
+Of course, a simple check of the acronym shows that CEM is not EFF.
+I, of course, know the scopes and definitions of both concepts, so the AI slop was clear to me.

-Only by entering the AI mode (the second tab) did I get the correct answer:
+Only by entering AI mode (the second tab) did I get the correct answer:

 AI mode correctly distinguishes the two entities

-Here, Google clearly distinguishes: EFF is a non-profit organization fighting for digital freedoms, and Everbridge is a technology company.
-It adds the key information: “no official partnership or joint project under the name EFF Everbridge has been recorded.”
-I personally believe that, as with query optimization at the GEMINI PRO level, we are partly dealing with caching and routing queries to different models (like Flash), which causes a drastic semantic disconnect at the basic level (I described this in my text Gemini PRO is broken).
-Simply put, the model lacks the computational power to catch a simple error like CEM not equaling EFF.
-Only by going deeper do additional mechanisms get activated that capture the contexts separately.
+Here, Google clearly distinguishes: the EFF is a non-profit organization fighting for digital liberties, and Everbridge is a technology company.
+It adds the key information: “no official partnership or joint project under the name EFF Everbridge has been noted”.
+I personally argue that, as with query optimization at the Gemini Pro level, we are partially dealing with caching and routing queries to different models (like Flash), which at a basic level causes a drastic semantic divergence (I described this in the text Gemini PRO is broken).
+In other words, the model simply lacks the computational power to catch the simple error that CEM does not equal EFF.
+Only going deeper activates additional mechanisms that capture the contexts separately.

 The Problem: Keyword-Based Searching in a World of Generative Answers